wimluk/public-lib/README.md

 https://medium.com/@wimluk

 Here you can find the code to my articles in the tutorials folder.
-If you want to use a project, clone the repository and change the branch to the specific project that you want to work on.
+If you want to use a project, you can clone the repository and change the branch to the specific project that you want to work on or clone a specific branch.